github/docs/data/README.md

 ## Learning Tracks
 Learning tracks are a collection of articles that help you master a particular subject.
 See [learning-tracks/README.md](learning-tracks/README.md).
 ## Versioning
 Many YAML files in this directory's subdirectories, like [features](features), [glossaries](glossaries), [variables](variables), and [learning tracks](learning-tracks), as well as Markdown files within the [reusables](reusables) directory, can include YAML versioning or Liquid versioning within Markdown strings.
-See the README.md files in the subdirectories for details.
+See the README.md files in the subdirectories for details
 							1		Earnings Statement					A
 	ALPHABET		        						Period Beginning:			37151
 	1600 AMPITHEATRE PARKWAY 			DR					Period Ending:			44833 MOUNTAIN VIEW, C.A., 94043								Pay Date:			44591